FREE SHIPPING on purchases over 1,500 CZK 📦

 Creating Period-Friendly Universities: Menstrual Health on College Campuses

-Are you writing a thesis and you're on your period?
-Honestly – it's not easy.
+Writing your diploma thesis and you're on your period?
+Honestly, it's not easy.

-Menstruation is a completely natural part of life, but it still remains an overlooked topic at universities.
-For many women, college is the time when they first experience menstrual problems while balancing studies, part-time jobs, and a limited budget.
+Menstruation is a completely natural part of life, but it remains an overlooked topic at universities.
+Yet, for many women, their student years are a time when they first intensely experience menstrual problems while balancing their studies, part-time jobs, and a limited budget.

-For some students, menstruation may be just a minor inconvenience.
-For others, it brings pain, exhaustion, shame, and the inability to afford basic hygiene needs.
-And when the university environment is not supportive, the impact on health, self-esteem, and academic performance is huge.
+For some students, menstruation may only mean minor discomfort.
+For others, however, it brings pain, exhaustion, shame, and the inability to afford basic hygiene products.
+And when the university environment is unsupportive, the impact on health, self-esteem, and academic results is immense.

 Why universities should address the issue

-Our own research at Femvie has shown that 86% of women experience their periods unexpectedly while studying – often in the middle of lectures, exams or sports activities.
-62% have had to leave class to buy them or even leave school due to missing sanitary products.
-This is not just an inconvenience.
-This is a disruption to the educational process and equal access to education.
+Our own research at Femvie showed that 86% of women experience menstruation unexpectedly during their studies – often in the middle of lectures, exams, or sports activities.
+62% had to leave class due to missing intimate hygiene products to buy them or even go home from school.
+This is not just discomfort.
+This is a disruption of the educational process and equal access to education.

-The health of female students is not a marginal issue.
-The menstrual cycle affects concentration, energy, sleep and psyche.
-Diseases such as endometriosis or PCOS often remain undiagnosed, which increases the pressure on female students.
+Student health is not a fringe issue.
+The menstrual cycle affects concentration, energy, sleep, and mental well-being.
+Conditions like endometriosis and PCOS often remain undiagnosed, further increasing the pressure on students.

-Living in a dorm or in the city is already expensive.
-Adding hygiene products, which are still not considered a basic need, is an insurmountable challenge for some students.
-Menstrual poverty – the inability to afford or secure safe products – leads to improvised and risky solutions, skipping classes, and social exclusion.
+Life in a dorm or city is already expensive.
+Adding hygiene products, which are still not considered a basic necessity, is an insurmountable problem for some students.
+Period poverty – the inability to afford or secure safe products – then leads to improvised and risky solutions, missed classes, and social exclusion.

 We hear hundreds of such stories.
-And yet, there is a solution, and it is sustainable.
+And yet, a solution exists, and it's sustainable too.

 What universities can do today

-• Free and sustainable menstrual supplies in toilets, libraries or sports fields
+• Free and sustainable menstrual products in restrooms, libraries, or sports facilities

-• Training and awareness-raising for educators and student associations to ensure the topic is not taboo
+• Training and awareness for educators and student associations, so the topic is not taboo

 • Safe and inclusive spaces

-• Mental health support and the possibility of sharing menstrual problems, without feeling ashamed or stressed
+• Mental health support and the possibility of sharing menstrual problems, without shame or stress

 How Femvie helps

-At Femvie, we believe that menstrual health is a fundamental right.
-That's why we've created a collaboration model with universities and schools that includes:
+At Femvie, we believe that menstrual health is a basic right.
+That's why we have created a model of cooperation with universities and schools, which includes:

-• supply of organic tampons, pads, intimates and other certified organic cotton (without plastic and chemicals)
+• supply of organic tampons, pads, panty liners and others made of certified organic cotton (plastic and chemical-free)

 • educational and awareness programs – workshops and educational materials for students and teachers,

-• connecting with experts and the community through panels and lectures
+• connection with experts and the community in the form of panels and lectures

-Our vision is a menstruation-friendly university environment , where students don't have to choose between attending classes and managing their cycle.
+Our vision is a menstruation-friendly university environment where students don't have to choose between attending class and managing their cycle.

 How to get involved